imubashir0/BatteryMonitor/README.md

-# How to Implement and Run the Battery Monitor Script
+# How to Implement the Battery Monitor

 ## Overview